-Wherever possible we maximise interest on fixed term investments with the partnationalised banks by securing investments (achieved rates this year of 0.80% and 1.05%) for as long a period as possible and up to the maximum limits (up to £7.5m each) set out in 2013/14 strategy.
-Unfortunately, the result of this is that other enhanced rates offered by the part nationalised banks are unable to be secured and so the majority of our portfolio is held in AAA Money Market Funds.
-These are highly secure\, liquid institutions but the yield is much lower (ranging from 0.30% to 0.39%).
+Wherever possible we maximise interest on fixed term investments with the part-nationalised banks by securing investments for up to a year and up to the maximum limits (up to £10m each) set out in the strategy.
+As noted above at peak cash inflow times the Council has c £55m to invest.
+The Council aims for diversity through the use of other counterparties who meet our minimum criteria and also through the use of Money Market Funds (see paragraph 4.1).
+These are highly secure, liquid institutions but the yield is generally lower currently yielding around 0.4% but similar to call accounts.
 This, in turn reduces our average interest rate achieved.
 We continue to achieve a rate above the 7 Day LIBID (London Interbank Bid Rate - the rate in which banks bid to borrow) as a benchmark.